A note on the prediction error of principal component regression in high dimensions: Main results

 with probability at least $1-Ce^{-ct}$.
 To see this, note that

-Hence, in this special case, the variance of PCR is piecewise linear in $d$ and has a change point at $d=r+1$, where the slope decreases from $\sigma^2/n$ to $\sigma^2/p$.
+Hence, in this special case, the variance of the PCR estimator is piecewise linear in $d$ and has a change point at $d=r+1$, where the slope decreases from $\sigma^2/n$ to $\sigma^2/p$.
 This phenomenon is explained by the eigenvalue upward bias presented in Corollary \ref{CorBartlett}. \end{example}

-\begin{example}[Benign overfitting phenomenon] Grant Assumption \ref{SubGauss}.
-Suppose that the Karhunen-Loève coefficients $\eta_1,\eta_2,\dots$ are independent and that $d=n$.
-Then, Corollary \ref{CorBartlett} implies that $\hat\lambda_n>0$ with high probability, meaning that $\hat{f}_n^{PCR}$ coincides with the minimum-norm least squares estimator
+\begin{example}[Benign overfitting phenomenon] Grant the assumptions of Theorem \ref{BenignOverfittingResult}.
+Suppose that the Karhunen-Lo\`eve coefficients $\eta_1,\eta_2,\dots$ are independent and that $d=n$.
+Then Corollary~\ref{CorBartlett} implies that $\hat\lambda_n>0$ with high probability, meaning that $\hat{f}_n^{PCR}$ coincides with the minimum-norm least squares estimator

 which interpolates the data:

 By Theorem \ref{BenignOverfittingResult}, we get, for all $1 \le t \le n$,

 with probability at least $1-Ce^{-ct}$.
 Note that we get the same variance term as in Theorem 1 in \cite{MR4263288} and a similar bias term as in \cite{TB20}, provided that the worst-case scenario from Corollary \ref{CorOracleRisk} is considered.
 Note that we prove these results by different arguments based on perturbation bounds for the empirical covariance operator.
 This provides an alternative explanation of the self-induced regularization property of $\hat{f}_n^{PCR}$ from \cite{MR4295218}, namely through high-dimensional phenomena such as the eigenvalue upward bias and the eigenvector delocalization. \end{example}